-Cytomegalovirus (CMV), a member of the herpes virus family, is ubiquitous in all human populations, causing infections which are followed by life-long latency in the host with occasional reactivations.^{1,2} The seroprevalence of antibodies in adults ranges from 40-100 % with inverse correlation to socioeconomic status.^{12,3} CMV is transmitted through body fluids, including blood, genital secretions and breast milk.
-Saliva and urine of infected individuals also represent a prominent source of infection, and children, especially those attending day care facilities, are an important vector for viral spread.^{2,3,4,5,6} In immunocompetent individuals primary CMV infection is usually mild or asymptomatic.^{2,5} Patients commonly present with a mononucleosis-like synthetic and a single formation of the second permanent physical and/or neurological sequelae to the child.5 CMV infection can be primary, i.e. newly acquired, or secondary, i.e. due to reactivation of the latent virus or re-infection with a different viral strain.^{3,5} Primary CMV infection is reported in 1-4 % of seronegative women during pregnancy and the risk of transmission to the fetus is estimated to be about 30-40 %.^{3,4} Reactivation of CMV infection during pregnancy is reported in 10-30 % of seropositive women and, in this circumstance, the risk of transmission of the virus is about 1-3 %,^{3,4,5} Overall, prenatal CMV infection occurs in 0.6-0.7 % of all life births in the developed world.^{4,5,8} The majority of babies born with congenital CMV infection are asymptomatic at birth.^{8,9,10} Of these 5-15 % still develop irreversible impairments, most frequently hearing loss, that can occur several months or even years after birth.^{5,8,9,10} For babies symptomatic at birth, prognosis is very poor, and the vast majority will develop severe mental impairment and/or hearing loss.^{5,8,9,10} Different studies have shown that the risk of symptomatic congenital disease in the fetus or newborn infant is high, when maternal primary infection takes place in early pregnancy before week 20 of gestation, and lower thereafter ^{4,5} The congenital CMV infection caused by recurrent maternal infection seldom leads to symptomatic disease at birth.4,5
+Cytomegalovirus (CMV), a member of the herpes virus family, is ubiquitous in all human populations, causing infections which are followed by life-long latency in the host with occasional reactivations.^{1,2} The seroprevalence of antibodies in adults ranges from 40-100 % with inverse correlation to socioeconomic status.^{1,2,3} CMV is transmitted through body fluids, including blood, genital secretions and breast milk.
+Saliva and urine of infected individuals also represent a prominent source of infection, and children, especially those attending day care facilities, are an important vector for viral spread.^{2,3,4,5,6} In immunocompetent individuals primary CMV infection is usually mild or asymptomatic.^{2,5} Patients commonly present with a mononucleosis-like syndrome, including fever, sore throat, cervical lymphadenopathy, malaise, headache, muscle ache and joint pains.^{2,3,5,7} During pregnancy, CMV can cause congenital infection which may result in permanent physical and/or neurological sequelae to the child.5 CMV infection can be primary, i.e. newly acquired, or secondary, i.e. due to reactivation of the latent virus or re-infection with a different viral strain.3,5 Primary CMV infection is reported in 1-4 % of seronegative women during pregnancy and the risk of transmission to the fetus is estimated to be about 30-40 %.^{3,4} Reactivation of CMV infection during pregnancy is reported in 10-30 % of seropositive women and, in this circumstance, the risk of transmission of the virus is about 1-3 %.^{34,5} Overall, prenatal CMV infection occurs in 0.6-0.7 % of all life births in the developed world.^{4,5,8} The majority of babies born with congenital CMV infection are asymptomatic at birth.^{8,9,10} Of these 5-15 % still develop irreversible impairments, most frequently hearing loss, that can occur several months or even years after birth.^{5,8,9,10} For babies symptomatic at birth, prognosis is very poor, and the vast majority will develop severe mental impairment and/or hearing loss.
+5,8,9,10 Different studies have shown that the risk of symptomatic congenital disease in the fetus or newborn infant is high, when maternal primary infection takes place in early pregnancy before week 20 of gestation, and lower thereafter.^{4,5} The congenital CMV infection caused by recurrent maternal infection seldom leads to symptomatic disease at birth.4,